 About 2 weeks prior to the seminar and when the charter boats we have held are filled, we place additional registrants on a “wait-list” status until we can fill an additional boat.
 We usually ask for first, second and third choice at that time and do our best to fill them to your priority.
-We will notify you which choice has been fulfilled, then run your credit card appropriately.
-Your chances of going fishing are better at this point if you select inshore or flats fishing because we only need 2-3 people to fill that type of boat, if that choice is available at the particular seminar you are attending.
+If you paid for your first choice we adjust that once we know what fishing we can put you on and you are notified.
+If we don’t get enough to fill a boat and you cannot fish we refund the fishing fee.

 Not at all!
 At least half of the ladies attend solo.
 It’s a great place to meet new friends who like to fish.

 An interesting group from all walks of life.
-Attendees range from housewives and retirees to doctors and CEO’s.
-Ages range from 21 – 75.
+Attendees range from housewives and retirees, doctors and CEO’s.
+Ages range from 21 – 75 and teens can also come when accompanied by an adult (both have to pay).
 They come from all over the country.

 Absolutely no experience is necessary and beginners are our specialty!

 Yes!
 You never know it all about fishing and new techniques are constantly being discovered.
 Most of the full day seminars offer a fishing basics course but have an option for those who know the basics to hear a different instructor in another room on a fishing topic.

 We ask for 2 reasons.
 We are one of the few organizations who are taking statistics on women and fishing.
 The other reason is when we match up participants for the Sunday fishing trips we try to group similar ages and experience levels.

 For the full day seminars we offer a fishing basics course but have an option for those who know the basics to hear a different instructor in another room on a fishing topic.

 Beginner: This class starts with an hour on the basics of the rod and reel: Differences between conventional and spinning reels, how to hold them properly, what is pound test line, drag system and more.
 Even though you have fished before, if someone else made the decisions about tackle and baited your hook, you may be in this category.